Hello everyone! 🙂

 Tosin Cole is very good as Ryan in this adventure.
 He gets to spend more time with the Doctor when he gets split up from Graham and Yaz after being chased by Cybermen and Cyber drones.
 I don’t think Ryan gets plenty of standout scenes, but it is good he’s there to support the Doctor in this adventure.

 Mandip Gill is equally good as Yaz.
 Like Ryan, she doesn’t get many standout scenes and, if I’m honest, is once again underused as a ‘Doctor Who’ companion, especially when she interacts with Graham.
-She did make contact with the Doctor at the story’s end.
+She did make contact with the Doctor at the first episode’s conclusion.
 Whether she and Ryan will survive, I do not know.

 As well as Julie Graham as Ravio, the cast also includes Ian McElhinney as Ko Sharmus.
 He seems to be this gatekeeper or a ferryman for some portal that leads to some sort of ‘boundary’ beyond the end of the universe.
 Ko Sharmus seems nice enough, but whether he’s a good man remains to be seen. 😀